sigurdurb/KiteUp/README.md

 Jupyter Notebook that queries Icelandic weather stations for kite–able locations.

-When all info is correct this could be set up as an email alert service.
+This is now set up as an email alert service but contributions for advancements are welcome.

 ## Setup